 Glasgow Cathedral

 Glasgow Cathedral is a must-see for any history lovers out there.
-The cathedral stands as one of Scotland’s most impressive medieval buildings and dates back to the 12th century.
-Like many medieval towns the cathedral was at the heart of Glasgow’s growth into a city and was the only cathedral on the Scottish mainland to survive mostly intact following the Protestant Reformation.
+The cathedral stands as one of Scotland’s most impressive medieval buildings and it dates back to the 12th century.
+Like many medieval towns, the cathedral was at the heart of Glasgow’s growth into a city and it was the only cathedral on the Scottish mainland to survive mostly intact following the Protestant Reformation.
 It’s completely free to enter and you can also go under the cathedral to explore the 13th century crypt.

 Glasgow Necropolis

+Wondering what to do in Glasgow near the cathedral?
 After you’ve taken a look at Glasgow Cathedral I would recommend taking a short uphill walk to the Glasgow Necropolis.
-This Victorian cemetery is full of unique sculptures and architecture, so it's very interesting to walk through.
+This Victorian cemetery is full of unique sculptures and architecture, so it’s very interesting to walk through.
 You’ll also get incredible views over the city of Glasgow and the cathedral below.

 Find some street art